aragon/docs/src/court/README.md

 ### Controller

-The `Controller` is core component of the architecture whose main responsibilities are permissions, modules, Protocol terms, and Protocol configurations management.
+The `Controller` is core component of the architecture whose main responsibilities are permissions, modules, Court terms, and Court configurations management.
 To read more information about its responsibilities and structure, go to [section 2](../2-architecture).

 #### Constructor

 - **Actor:** Deployer account
 - **Inputs:**
-    - **Term duration:** Duration in seconds per Protocol term
+    - **Term duration:** Duration in seconds per Court term
-    - **First-term start time:** Timestamp in seconds when the Protocol will start
+    - **First-term start time:** Timestamp in seconds when the Court will start
     - **Governor:** Object containing
         - **Funds governor:** Address of the governor allowed to manipulate module's funds
-        - **Config governor:** Address of the governor allowed to manipulate protocol settings
+        - **Config governor:** Address of the governor allowed to manipulate Court settings
         - **Modules governor:** Address of the governor allowed to manipulate module's addresses
     - **Settings:** Object containing
         - **Fee token:** Address of the token contract that is used to pay for the fees
         - **Guardian fee:** Amount of fee tokens paid per drafted guardian per dispute
         - **Draft fee:**  Amount of fee tokens per guardian to cover the drafting costs
         - **Settle fee:** Amount of fee tokens per guardian to cover round settlement costs
-        - **Evidence terms:** Max submitting evidence period duration in Protocol terms
+        - **Evidence terms:** Max submitting evidence period duration in Court terms
-        - **Commit terms:** Duration of the commit phase in Protocol terms
+        - **Commit terms:** Duration of the commit phase in Court terms
-        - **Reveal terms:** Duration of the reveal phase in Protocol terms
+        - **Reveal terms:** Duration of the reveal phase in Court terms
-        - **Appeal terms:** Duration of the appeal phase in Protocol terms
+        - **Appeal terms:** Duration of the appeal phase in Court terms
-        - **Appeal confirmation terms:** Duration of the appeal confirmation phase in Protocol terms
+        - **Appeal confirmation terms:** Duration of the appeal confirmation phase in Court terms
         - **Penalty permyriad:** ‱ of min active tokens balance to be locked for each drafted guardian (1/10,000)
         - **Final-round reduction:** ‱ of fee reduction for the last appeal round (1/10,000)
         - **First-round guardians number:** Number of guardians to be drafted for the first round of a dispute